How to Run Crypto Ads on Google: Certification, Policy & Best Practices

 Destination mismatch

-Your ad promises a ‘’Licensed U.S. exchange’’ but the landing page has several call-to-action for a DeFi or the main body of the page is about an Initial Coin Offering (ICO).
+Your ad promises a "licensed U.S. exchange," but the landing page has several calls to action for DeFi, or the main body of the page is about an Initial Coin Offering (ICO).
 You should fix this by auditing your entire landing page.
 Remove all references to prohibited products from the page linked to your ad.

 Guaranteed profit claim

-Using words like guaranteed, risk-free or claims of high and unrealistic returns like ‘’double your money in 24 hours’’ will lead to disapproval.
+Using words like "guaranteed" or "risk-free" or claims of high and unrealistic returns like "double your money in 24 hours" will lead to disapproval.
 What you should do is to swap out all promotional language for an ad compliance-focused copy.

 Incorrect Geo-targeting